 Nationwide Awards Scholarship to Nationwide Children’s Hospital Patient Champion

-Nationwide Children’s remains the cornerstone beneficiary of Nationwide.
-Through Nationwide’s sponsorships of the Memorial Tournament, the Nationwide Children’s Hospital Championship golf tournament, and the Nationwide Children’s Hospital Columbus Marathon & ½ Marathon, and partnerships with Hendrick Motorsports and The Dale Jr. Foundation, Nationwide sports marketing platforms have helped raise more than $44 million for the hospital since 2011.
+Nationwide Children’s Hospital remains the cornerstone beneficiary of Nationwide.
+Through Nationwide’s sponsorships of Memorial Tournament events including Legends Luncheon, the Nationwide Children’s Hospital Championship, the Nationwide Children’s Hospital Columbus Marathon & ½ Marathon, the Columbus Crew, and a partnership with The Dale Jr. Foundation, Nationwide sports marketing platforms have helped raise more than $50 million for the hospital since 2011.

 For more information about Nationwide Children’s Hospital or to make a donation, visit NationwideChildrens.org.